joshD90/social2/zNewFeaturesToBeImplemented.md

 - Create Endpoint to upload file through multer middleware (have this is services)[x]
 - Create FileType front and backend [x]
 - Create function to upload and save file to db that will cover images and files as refactor [x]
-- Adjust service form creation to allow for file uploads []
+- Adjust service form creation to allow for file uploads [x]
-- handle upload and parsing of the information []
+- handle upload and parsing of the information [x]
+- There is an error where sometimes getting 403 forbidden error for images and then getting a CORS error for s3 for the files []

 ### Error handle and rollback Database interactions